Harlem Renaissance: Musical theatre

+The musical Shuffle Along with a score by Eubie Blake and Noble Sissle and book by F.E.
+Miller and Aubrey Lyles debuted at the Sixty-Third Street Music Hall in 1921.
+The show was produced, composed, directed, and written by African Americans.
+Shuffle Along was a popular success among mixed audiences and brought jazz to Broadway.
+With 504 Broadway performances and three tours, it "generated a demand for more" and proved that Black and White audiences would pay to see African Americans on Broadway.
+Shuffle Along became the first African-American musical to play in white theaters across the country.
+Langston Hughes wrote in his 1940 memoir The Big Sea: "The 1920s were the years of Manhattan’s Black Renaissance.
+It began with Shuffle Along…It gave just the proper push-a pre-Charleston kick- to that Negro vogue of the '20s, that spread to books, African sculpture, music, and dancing."

-According to James Vernon Hatch and Leo Hamalian, all-Black review Run, Little Chillun is considered one of the most successful musical dramas of the Harlem Renaissance.
+According to James Vernon Hatch and Leo Hamalian, all-black review Run, Little Chillun is considered one of the most successful musical dramas of the Harlem Renaissance.

 Fashion

-During the Harlem Renaissance, the black clothing scene took a dramatic turn from the prim and proper many young women preferred, from short skirts and silk stockings to drop-waisted dresses and cloche hats.
+During the Harlem Renaissance, the African-American clothing scene took a dramatic turn from the prim and proper many young women preferred, from short skirts and silk stockings to drop-waisted dresses and cloche hats.
 Women wore loose-fitted garments and accessorized with long strand pearl bead necklaces, feather boas, and cigarette holders.
 The fashion of the Harlem Renaissance was used to convey elegance and flamboyancy and needed to be created with the vibrant dance style of the 1920s in mind.
 Popular by the 1930s was a trendy, egret-trimmed beret.

 Men wore loose suits that led to the later style known as the "Zoot", which consisted of wide-legged, high-waisted, peg-top trousers, and a long coat with padded shoulders and wide lapels.
-Men also wore wide-brimmed hats, colored socks, white gloves, and velvet-collared Chesterfield coats.
+Men also wore wide-brimmed hats, colored socks, white gloves and velvet-collared Chesterfield coats.
 During this period, African Americans expressed respect for their heritage through a fad for leopard-skin coats, indicating the power of the African animal.

-The extraordinarily successful black dancer Josephine Baker, though performing in Paris during the height of the Renaissance, was a major fashion trendsetter for black and white women alike.
-Her gowns from the couturier Jean Patou were much copied, especially her stage costumes, which Vogue magazine called "startling".
+While performing in Paris during the height of the Renaissance, the extraordinarily successful black dancer Josephine Baker was a major fashion trendsetter for black and white women alike.
+Her gowns from the couturier Jean Patou were copied, especially her stage costumes, which Vogue magazine called "startling".
 Josephine Baker is also credited for highlighting the "art deco" fashion era after she performed the "Danse Sauvage".
-During this Paris performance she adorned a skirt made of string and artificial bananas.
-Ethel Moses was another popular black performer, Moses starred in silent films in the 1920s and 30s and was recognizable by her signature bob hairstyle.
+During this Paris performance, she adorned a skirt made of string and artificial bananas.
+Ethel Moses was another popular black performer.
+Moses starred in silent films in the 1920s and 1930s and was recognizable by her signature bob hairstyle.